AWS DDoS Resiliency – Best Practices – Whitepaper

 1. Amazon S3 can be used to backup the data and perform a quick restore and is also available from any location

-5. AWS Direct connect can be used to transfer data directly from On-Premise to Amazon consistently and at high speed
+5. AWS Direct Connect can be used to transfer data directly from On-Premise to Amazon consistently and at high speed

 6. Snapshots of Amazon EBS volumes, Amazon RDS databases, and Amazon Redshift data warehouses can be stored in Amazon S3